The Insurance Weapon: How Seven P&I Clubs Closed the Strait of Hormuz

 The circulars were not coordinated in the collusive sense.
 They did not need to be.
 Each club’s loss committee ran the same math independently and arrived at the same conclusion.
 By March 5, Day 5 of Operation Epic Fury, ten commercial vessels had been attacked by Iranian kamikaze drones.
 Seven crew members were dead.
 The IRGC had declared the strait closed (while the Foreign Ministry, in characteristically contradictory fashion, denied any formal closure).
 Lloyd’s Joint War Committee had already added the Persian Gulf to its Listed Areas, triggering automatic war-risk premium surcharges.
 The clubs simply followed the data.

-For a shipowner, the voyage economics disintegrated overnight.
+For a shipowner, the voyage economics disintegrated overnight and kept disintegrating.
 Pre-crisis, a VLCC loading 2 million barrels at Ras Tanura and delivering to Ningbo carried total freight costs of approximately $900,000.
-Post-March 5, the same voyage (assuming you could find a willing insurer) cost $4 million or more.
-Factor in the all-time-high VLCC day rate of $423,736 (Lloyd’s List, March 7), and even a single day of delay in the anchorage queue burns nearly half a million dollars.
+By Day 40, the same voyage (assuming you could find a willing insurer) costs in multiples that would have been absurd six weeks ago.
+VLCC day rates exceeded $1 million — not the $423,736 record that stunned the market in early March, but a figure more than double that.
+A round-trip Yanbu-to-Rotterdam cargo now approaches $40-50 million.
+Freight cost per barrel has hit $12-15, up from $2-3 in peacetime.
 No charterer could justify the exposure.
 No shipowner would risk an uninsured $100 million asset in a war zone for a margin that no longer existed.

-The result was instantaneous.
-Daily vessel transits through the Strait of Hormuz dropped from an average of 138 to just 2-3, and those residual transits were almost exclusively military vessels, government-chartered emergency supply runs, or the rare rogue operator willing to sail without cover.
-Over 200 commercial vessels sat anchored in the Gulf of Oman, the Arabian Sea, and the Fujairah roads, waiting for a resolution that might take weeks or months.
-Twenty million barrels per day of oil flow dropped to effectively zero.
+The result was instantaneous and has only deepened.
+Daily vessel transits through the Strait of Hormuz dropped from an average of 138 to 10-20 under Iran’s selective blockade regime, and those residual transits are almost exclusively whitelisted nations (Pakistan, India, China, Japan) or government-chartered emergency supply runs.
+Over 800 commercial vessels now sit trapped in the Gulf of Oman, the Arabian Sea, the Fujairah roads, and Gulf anchorages — four times the 200+ figure from early March.
+Twenty million barrels per day of oil flow dropped to effectively zero for Western-flagged shipping.

 How Insurance Closes a Strait